felicksLindgren/cupra-tibber/README.md

 ```

 **Purpose:**
-Sends the latest state of charge to Tibber using a GraphQL mutation.
+Updates the state of charge in Tibber using a GraphQL mutation.

 - **Endpoint:** Tibber GraphQL API.
 - **Headers:** Uses the Tibber access token for authorization and sets content type to JSON.